 5. Beowulf & Grendel (2005)

 Genre: Action, Adventure, Drama, Fantasy, Movie duration: 103 min, Stream: Amazon Prime

-Warrior King Hrothgar gives the Viking a quest to lead a brave group of villagers overseas, in order to capture a monster.
+Warrior King Hrothgar gives the Vikings a quest to lead a brave group of villagers overseas, to capture a monster.
 The monster doesn’t have mystical powers but it is only seeking revenge.
 The desire to fulfill the king’s wish fades, as Beowulf finds out that the monster was a victim of the king’s actions and he has a part in the monster’s revenge wishes.
 He is now facing a moral dilemma between his loyalty to his king, and his new approach toward the monster.